avigewirtz/avigewirtz.github.io-/make/makefiles.md

 The transition from a dependency graph to a makefile is quite straightforward.

-We create what is known as a _dependency rule_ for each node in the graph that has dependencies.
-In our case, these corresponds to (relocatable and executable) object file nodes.
-In make terminology, these files are called targets.
+We create what is known as a _dependency rule_ for each target in the dependency graph.
+In our case, that corresponds to testintmath.o, intmath.o, and testintmath.
 Dependency rules have the following syntax:

 ```
 target: dependencies